aliiraza4064/Prometheus/Installation.md

-## Install and Configure Prometheus on CentOS 7
+## Install and Configure Prometheus on Ubuntu

 Login to Terminal as root with ``sudo su`` and start firing the commands below.